-The presence of litter in the oceans is ubiquitous and it has been recorded from coastal shallow waters to the seafloor of deepest oceanic trenches and basins.
+The presence of litter in the oceans is ubiquitous, and it has been recorded from coastal shallow waters to the seafloor of deepest oceanic trenches and basins.
 Litter can be deliberately discarded or abandoned in the sea; brought indirectly to the sea by rivers, sewage outfalls, storm water or wind; or accidentally lost.
 Gear or parts of it can be lost at sea because of wear and tear linked to normal operations, due to negligent practices and/or bad weather.
 The universal challenge of addressing and managing marine litter is a useful illustration of the global and transboundary nature of many environmental problems.

-On a global scale, plastics account for 73 percent of all marine litter (Bergmann et al., 2017a) though regional variations are large with plastic making up between 60 and 90 % of marine litter (UNEP, 2016).
-The remaining fraction is made of paper, wood, textiles, metal, glass, ceramics, rubber and any other material that does not degrade within days or months.
-Most of the attention placed on marine litter has been devoted to plastic items, particles and their fragments due to the fact that plastic is durable, i.e. degrades very slowly, light, i.e. has a density similar to water allowing it to be transported for long distances, animals interact with it in multiple ways and, it can have or accumulate toxic substances.
+On a global scale, plastics account for 72 percent (in number of debris or particles) of all marine litter (Bergmann et al., 2017a), though variations are large with plastic making up between 60 and 90 % depending on the region (UNEP, 2016).
+The remaining percentage includes paper, wood, textiles, metal, glass, ceramics, rubber and any other material that does not degrade within days or months.
+Most of the scientific attention placed on marine litter over the last years has been devoted to plastic items, particles and their fragments (Ryan, 2015a) due to the fact that plastic is durable, i.e. degrades very slowly, light (has a density similar to water, allowing it to be transported for long distances), animals interact with it in multiple ways, and it can contain or accumulate toxic substances.
+Of the various types of marine litter, plastic marine litter and microplastics gather most of the focus of this document due to the large dominance of plastic debris, fragments and particles in the literature reviewed.
+The search targeted literature related to the sources, pathways, distribution and interactions with biota of marine litter or debris and microplastics in the Arctic.
+There remain a number of knowledge and data gaps on marine litter and microplastics, including accurate quantification of the percentage of plastic litter versus other types of marine litter in this region.

 It is estimated that more than 150 million tonnes of plastics have accumulated in the world's oceans since the onset of industrial production (UNEP and GRID-Arendal, 2016).
 Marine plastic litter consists of macro-plastic items (greater than 5mm in size) or microplastics (≤ 5mm in size) including plastic fragments and plastics manufactured to be that size (i.e. pellets or microbeads).

-The largest share of marine litter and microplastics is often attributed to the contribution from land-based sources associated with deficient waste management systems in intensively populated coastal regions leading to an estimated 4.6 to 12.7 million tonnes being added yearly to our oceans (Jambeck et al., 2015).
-While there is an increasing number of models attempting to gauge the contribution of plastic litter from land (Jambeck et al., 2015), including the contribution transported via rivers, (Lebreton et al., 2017; Schmidt et al., 2017) there is no recent global estimate of the contribution from activities at sea (i.e. fishing, shipping, aquaculture, etc.) and therefore it is impossible to accurately rank land-based vs. sea-based contributions.
-In any case, regional differences in relative contribution, e.g., in the Northeast Atlantic, where shipping and fishing activities have been determined to be the most significant sources of litter (Galgani et al., 2010; van Sebille et al., 2016; Buhl-Mortensen and Buhl-Mortensen, 2017) already indicate that the input associated with both land-based and sea-based activities deserves more attention.
+The largest share of marine litter, including microplastics, is often attributed to the contribution from land-based sources associated with deficient waste management systems in intensively populated coastal regions, leading to an estimated 4.6 to 12.7 million tonnes of plastic litter being added yearly to our oceans (Jambeck et al., 2015).
+While there is an increasing number of models attempting to gauge the contribution of plastic litter from land (Jambeck et al., 2015), including the contribution transported via rivers (Lebreton et al., 2017; Schmidt et al., 2017), there is no recent global estimate of the contribution from activities at sea (i.e. fishing, shipping, aquaculture, etc.), and therefore it is impossible to accurately rank land-based vs. sea-based contributions.
+In any case, regional differences in relative contribution, e.g., in the Northeast Atlantic, where shipping and fishing activities have been determined to be the most significant sources of litter (Galgani et al., 2010; van Sebille et al., 2016; Buhl-Mortensen and Buhl-Mortensen, 2017), already indicate that the input associated with both land-based and sea-based activities deserves attention.